nashville-software-school/client-side-mastery/book-1-leonids-toys/chapters/JS_DATA_ASSESSMENT.md

 ### Step 2: Zoned Flowers

-In the next function named `zoneFlowers`, you will write logic that populates the `filteredFlowers` array with only those flowers that grow in USDA zones 3 or 8.
+In the next function named `zoneFlowers`, you will write logic that populates the `filteredFlowers` array with only those flowers that grow in USDA zones 3 and 8.

 ### Step 3: Orange Flowers